 Is the Military Diet healthy for teens?

-The upside of the military diet is that it’s short.
-Most people won’t suffer any long-term side effects of restricting their calories for 3 days.
+The upside of the military diet plan is that it’s short.
+Most people won’t suffer any long-term side effects of restricting their calories for the 3 day diet.
 As long as you research the diet thoroughly and fully understand what you’re getting into before you begin, you can expect to know exactly what you’re going to eat when, and how much.
 It’s not a complicated diet.
-Anyone could follow it/
+Anyone could follow it.

 That’s not to say you can’t try the diet if you still want to.
 It’s up to you.
 But especially when you’re younger, finding long-term solutions to health-related issues will always pay off more, and for longer, than enduring 3 days of eating hot dogs and ice cream.